dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 356    PART 5  Putting It All Together

-But if this function is stored in an add-in file that’s open, you can use much simpler syntax because you don’t need to include the file reference:
+But if this function is stored in an add-in file that's open, you can use much simpler syntax because you don't need to include the file reference:

 =MOVAVG(A1:A50)